The Traditional Chinese Medicine Perspective of Low Back Pain

 The disruption of Qi that results in low back pain is usually associated with the following three disharmonies:

-Stagnation of Qi and Blood – When the flow of Qi along the meridians that traverse the lumbar region becomes congested, it is referred to as the stagnation of Qi and blood.
-This presents with a severe stabbing pain that is worse with rest and better with movement, tender to touch and can be accompanied by stiffness and tightness.
+When the flow of Qi along the meridians that traverse the lumbar region becomes congested, it is referred to as stagnation of Qi and blood.
+This presents with a severe stabbing pain that is worse with rest and better with movement, is tender to touch, and can be accompanied by stiffness and tightness.

-Invasion of Cold and Dampness – Cold, damp type pain is worse in the morning and when the weather is cold and damp.
+Cold, damp-type pain is worse in the morning and when the weather is cold and damp.
 This type of pain improves with movement and the application of heat.
-Stiffness and contraction of back muscles that is aggravated by rest indicates cold predominance while swelling, numbness and a heavy sensation are indicative of dampness.
+Stiffness and contraction of back muscles that are aggravated by rest indicate cold predominance, while swelling, numbness, and a heavy sensation are indicative of dampness.

 Source: Qi Mail